netdata/netdata/docs/why-netdata/unlimited-metrics.md

 Actually all the metrics are needed, since the real cause of a slowdown is most probably quite complex.
 If we knew the possible reasons, chances are we should have fixed them before they becomes a problem...

-## what others do?
+## What others do?

 So, why monitoring solutions and SaaS providers filter out metrics?

-Well... they can't do otherwise!
+They can't do otherwise!

 1. Time-series databases limit the number of metrics collected, because the number of metrics influences their performance significantly.
 They get congested at scale.

-3. SaaS providers centralize all the metrics so they depend on metrics filtering to control their costs.
+2. SaaS providers centralize all the metrics so they depend on metrics filtering to control their costs.

-At the end of the day, most monitoring solutions provide just a hint (e.g. "hey, there is a 20% drop in requests per second over the last minute") and they expect us to use the console for determining the root cause.
+Most monitoring solutions provide just a hint (e.g. "there is a 20% drop in requests per second over the last minute") and they expect us to use the console for determining the root cause.

-Of course this introduces a lot more problems: how to troubleshoot a slowdown using the console, if the slowdown lifetime is just a few seconds, randomly spread throughout the day?
+Of course this introduces a lot more problems: how to troubleshoot a slowdown using the console, if the slowdown lifetime is just a few seconds randomly spread throughout the day?

 You can't!
 You will spend your entire day on the console, waiting for the problem